square/pollexor/README.md

 ========================================

-Java client for the [Thumbor image service][1] which allows you to build URIs in an expressive fashion using the fluent pattern.
+Java client for the [Thumbor image service][1] which allows you to build URIs in an expressive fashion using a fluent API.

 This library is also fully compatible with the Android platform.